scitran/client/Authorization.md

     st = scitran('vistalab','action','refresh');

-To verify that the scitran object is correctly connecting to the site type
+You might use this code to verify that the scitran object is correctly connecting to the site

     st = scitran('vistalab','verify',true);   % Should print your projects
     % Open the browser to verify that the URL and your ID are correct